ripple

 Through 5 rounds of usability testing with post-test surveys, I identified critical opportunities to improve clarity, navigation, and user confidence.
 Iterative refinements led to measurable improvements:

 • 45% decrease in time on task by redesigning the information architecture.
-Users could now easily locate key features, like the expense breakdown, that were previously buried.
+Users could now easily locate key features, such as the expense breakdown, that had previously been buried.